Diegorivera1110/anime4you/README.md

 ### Anime Info

+When clicking an anime from any of the list (current, top, and genre) or searching by input, a module will pop up with anime info.
 Display anime information is split into anime image, synopsis, manga verification, and recommended anime list.
 Jikan helps us get anime image, synopsis, and manga verification.
 Anime Recommender helps us get the list of recommended anime.

 ---